universeluke/universeluke/README.md

 ## Hi there 👋

 ## Welcome to my GitHub profile!
-## I've just joined the School of Code, and am excited to continue to learn how to code
+## I've just finished the School of Code, and am excited to continue to learn how to code

 <!--
 **universeluke/universeluke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.